 As her career evolved, it was clear that she wanted to spend more time on the stories that mattered to her.
 “Another message I took away from MIT was to do something with my life that only I could do.
 Ninety-nine percent of stories in the media are being told through a colonial/white settler lens.
 I wanted to learn how to tell more Native stories, so I went back to school.”
 In 2018, Lemm obtained an MFA in creative writing and poetry from the Institute of American Indian Arts in Santa Fe.

-Today, Lemm reports for a weekly five-minute segment on MPR called Minnesota Native News.
+Today, Lemm reports for a weekly five-minute segment through the Association of Minnesota Public Educational Radio Stations (AMPERS) called Minnesota Native News.
 With her brother, Cole Premo, she hosts and produces the podcast Native Lights: Where Indigenous Voices Shine.
 The podcast is a space for people in Native communities around Mni Sota Makoce—the Native Dakota people’s term that has been translated to "Minnesota"—to tell their stories about finding their gifts and sharing them with others.
 The show also seeks to examine media portrayals of Native people and the absent or invisible narratives that allow stereotypes and misconceptions of Indigenous Peoples to both persist and proliferate.

 Since the pandemic is disproportionately affecting Native peoples (the CDC found Covid cases to be 3.5 times higher in American Native populations compared to non-Hispanic whites), Lemm has added a special-edition podcast to her roster, Covid-19 Community Conversations.
 “With these shows I bring my voice, my people’s experiences and perspectives, to the airwaves.”